 Remember docker hub is a free registry for containing docker images.
 It is an easy way to create, manage, and deliver your images.
 You must create your free account on it if you haven’t done it till now.

-The deployment procedure of the dockerized app contains 3 steps.
+The Azure deployment procedure of the ASP.NET Core Dockerized APP contains 3 steps:

-I have illustrated this whose procedure in the below image:
+The full procedure is explained in the below image:

-Open the command prompt and navigate to the directory of the Dockerfile of this ASP.NET Core app.
+Open the command prompt and navigate to the directory of the Dockerfile of your ASP.NET Core app.
 Build the image so that it is named in this format – username/repository:tag.

 Here “username” is the name of your docker hub account and “repository” is the name of a repository in your docker hub account.
 The “tag” can be anything like “v1”, etc.